 Final Walk-Through.
 It’s essential to schedule time for the landlord and tenant to coordinate a final walk-through to identify issues that need attention.
 Each party can document the property’s condition, including any photos or videos of the property’s condition.
 The tenant can then remedy the noted issues before their official move-out.

 Key Return.
-The tenants must hand over all keys, access cards, and garage door openers to the property manager or landlord.
+The tenants must hand over all keys, access cards, and garage door openers to the property manager or landlord upon vacating the premises.
 It’s also wise to confirm access changes, including security codes.
 This will ensure that the tenant can no longer gain entry into the unit.
 In most cases, we recommend that the landlord install new locks and generate new security codes.

 Financial Settlement.
 It’s critical for renters planning to move out to clear any outstanding rent, fees, or bills with the landlord.
-Landlords should always clarify the process for the security deposit return and have a forwarding mail address (or digital method like Zelle or Venmo) for the refund.
+Landlords should always clarify the process for returning the security deposit and have a forwarding mailing address (or a digital method like Zelle or Venmo) for the refund.

 Utilizing the latest property management technology can streamline many of the tasks noted in the checklist.
-Digital tools – think tenant portals and communication platforms – facilitate smooth and timely interaction between property managers and renters.
-The technology allows for quick response times and transparent communication, fostering satisfaction all around.
+Digital tools – such as tenant portals and communication platforms – facilitate smooth and timely interaction between property managers and tenants.
+The technology enables quick response times and transparent communication, fostering overall satisfaction.

 How the Move-Out Checklist Affects the Security Deposit